RESTful API

 Token-based authentication

-With this authentication method, the full range of functions of the b4A RESTful API is available.
-The requests for which a user is authorized depend on their roles.
-A JWT token must be included in the Authorization header for each request.
-To generate such a token, the login endpoint (POST request) must be called first.
+With this authentication method, the full range of functions of the b4A RESTful API is generally available.
+Which requests a user is allowed to execute depends on their assigned roles.
+A JWT token must be included with each request.
+There are two options for doing this: transfer via the Authorization header or via an HttpOnly cookie.
+Both options are described below.

 http[s]://{host}:{port}/best4automic-rest-{b4A Core Version}-v4/api/login

-The login data must be included in the body of the request.
+The login data is transferred in the body of the request:

 {